Scheduling your Licensing Examination

 Please note: your practical exam will not be scheduled until your online examinations have been completed.

-1. Submit electronically the Request for Evaluation form to register for exams and choose your preferred practical exam location.
+1. Submit electronically the Application for Licence form to register for exams and choose your preferred practical exam location.

 3. Obtain a BCeID.
 Please use only lowercase characters in your BCeID username.
 (If you already have a BCeID and password you may skip this step).